lakshag32/Seed-Planting-Tank/README.md

 # Seed-Planting-Tank
-Code for a seed planting tank
+Code for a seed planting tank.

+Progress updates below:

 Previous Progress #1: The tank turns 90 degrees with a marigin of error of 5 degrees and moves forward while maintaining its angle with the same marigin. \n
 Previous Progress #2: The tank follows the programmed movement pattern. \n